As work outside of the office becomes more normal, people are starting to wonder if working remotely in another country is an option.

 What should you consider before working remotely in another country?

-Below are some questions to ask yourself if you’re interested in working abroad.
+Below are some questions to ask yourself if you’re interested in working remotely abroad.

 1. Does my occupation allow me to work remotely?